nikolalkc/LKC-Tools/README.md

 There are two ways:

  + Import `https://bit.ly/LKC-Tools` to Reapack and download the scripts from there.

+ + Use `https://raw.githubusercontent.com/nikolalkc/LKC-Tools/master/index.xml` if the link above does not work.

  + Download the repo and extract it to your scripts folder.